THE BEST LAS VEGAS PROPERTIES

 health standards.

-so that they can be applied as part of the monthly loan payment as each payment
+held so that they can be applied as part of the monthly loan payment as each

-comes due during the period that an interest rate buydown plan is in effect.
+payment comes due during the period that an interest rate buydown plan is in

-For example, if a seller agrees to help reduce a buyer's monthly payment during
+effect.
+For example, if a seller agrees to help reduce a buyer's monthly payment

-the first year of a loan, the seller may put money in a buydown account which
+during the first year of a loan, the seller may put money in a buydown account

-is then paid to the lender each month to reduce the buyer's monthly payment.
+which is then paid to the lender each month to reduce the buyer's monthly

-This is more commonly done through a buydown paid directly to the lender at
+payment.
+This is more commonly done through a buydown paid directly to the

-a reduced monthly payment during the first few years of a home loan and is
+borrower a reduced monthly payment during the first few years of a home loan

 borrower.
 A permanent buydown is paid the same way but reduces the interest